Pericles9/HA-momentum-trading/README.txt

 1. System screens stocks every minute (configurable)
 2. Updates watchlist with new momentum stocks
 3. Fetches historical 1-minute data (back to 4am previous day) for new symbols
+4. ⚡ NEW: Starts live data streams for all watchlist symbols
-4. Stores all data in TimescaleDB with extended hours included
+5. Streams real-time 1-minute OHLCV data with extended hours
+6. Automatically stops streams for symbols removed from watchlist
-5. Logs all activities with timestamps
+7. Stores all data in TimescaleDB with timestamps and indicators
+8. Manages connection health and reconnections automatically

 ### Database Schema:
 - screener_results: Stores screening results and criteria